carbon-design-system/carbon-website-archive/src/content/components/pagination/usage.md

 _Pagination_ is used for splitting up content or data into several pages, with a control for navigating to the next or previous page.

-Generally, Pagination is used if there are more than 25 items displayed in one view.
+Generally, pagination is used if there are more than 25 items displayed in one view.
 The default number displayed will vary depending on the context.

 ## Best practices